 - Read international newspapers to keep up with overseas developments

-Employers desire agents with knowledge of foreign languages, geography and foreign cultures, as well as excellent communication skills.
+Employers desire agents with knowledge of world languages, geography and foreign cultures, as well as excellent communication skills.
 Courses in accounting and business management are equally important, especially for those who expect to manage their own travel agencies.

 Experience, sales ability, and the size and location of the agency determine the salary of a travel agent.
 Median annual earnings of travel agents were $27,640 in May 2004, while the top ten percent of travel agents in the U.S. earned more than $44,090.